Mathuran/MathuranSadagopanResume/Company Specific Questions/Dump.md

+### WellFund
+1. Your favorite programming language and why.
+	My favourite language that I've worked with till now would be Kotlin.
+Its a modern language built on the JVM and is interoperable with Java.
+There are a lot of reasons why I like Kotlin.
+The first one being how it is a multi - paradigm language that can be written using functional or OO programming principles.
+The OOP aspects it takes from Java and allows it to be used easily together.
+The functional aspect provides a ton more flexibility in the way you write code.
+My second most favourite part of Kotlin is the collections library.
+With the addition of lambdas the collection library in kotlin is so much better than java and really helps me write more succinct and readable code.
+My third fav feature is extension functions which allow you to statically extend classes that you use.

+3. A recent effort that contributed to your company's goals. designed and implemented a feature that helped reduce card testing by bots.
+This reduced fraud and fake purchase being made and increased customer trust and led them to make larger purchase on Amazon.
+1. A technical challenge you've faced and how you tackled it.
+	I was once tasked with adding metrics to 4 apis and create a dashboard for them.
+Broke the problem down into smaller pieces and also thought about how we could make this process easier for
+1. Your interest in working with startups.

+2. Walkthrough of your skills in modern programming languages.

+### (Klue) Tell us about the project or feature you lead that you're most proud of?
+At Amazon, my most proud feature was a simple feature to help prevent bots from testing credit cards on Amazon payments.
+My solution was a simple check that would authenticate all new or inactive users when they try to add a card to their wallet.
+The feature was designed implemented and released by me.
+After launching I was also able to quickly get results validating that my feature worked.
+This was great but what made me most proud of this project was that as a side effect of implementing this feature, I was able to find and fix a bug that was blocking our teams' s-tier goal which was to launch CVV verification worldwide.

+### (Klue) Do you have experience integrating with third party systems?
+Any examples you can share?
+And your level of involvement?
+Yes Amazon payments uses many different 3rd party systems for payment processing world wide, such as various banks, and card processors.
+Our teams core service was a Global Payment Authentication and was the abstraction layer for payment processing and authentication for all payments.
+While on the team I helped launch a couple payment processors in various countries.

 ### Why do you want to work at square

 I am applying for the Android Engineer position at Square Conversation because of the company's innovative approach to revolutionizing the way businesses communicate with their customers.
 With experience at Amazon and Microsoft, I am confident that my expertise in Android app development and ability to collaborate effectively with cross-functional teams will contribute to Square Conversation's success.
 Additionally, Square's focus on innovation and growth presents a fantastic opportunity for me to further develop my skills and make meaningful contributions to the company.
 Thank you for considering my application.
 I am excited about the possibility of joining the Square Conversation team.